 Hair Hair that is long enough should be securely tied back during the school day.
 This is for health & safety reasons – it ensures that hair does not become tangled or caught and also helps reduce the spread of headlice.
 We ask that children’s hairstyles are appropriate for school; hairstyles should not include dye or bear logos or writing.

-PE Kit PE bags are available for purchase in the house colours from the School Office.
-All children will need the following:- White round-neck t-shirt Black shorts Dark coloured tracksuit bottoms Plimsolls – (KS1 & KS2) Trainers (for outdoor use, KS2 only)
+PE Kit PE bags are provided in your child’s house colour when they start school; if needed, replacement bags can be purchased from the office.
+All children will need the following PE kit which can be purchased from any clothing provider:- Plain round-neck t-shirt in assigned house colour (royal blue/red/yellow/green) / Black shorts / Dark coloured tracksuit bottoms / Plimsolls – (KS1 & KS2) / Trainers (for outdoor use, KS2 only).
+No patterns, logos or pictures on clothing please!

 As per advice from Kent County Council and “Safe Practice in Physical Education”, published by The British Association of Advisers and Lecturers in Physical Education (BAALPE), indoor gym & dance activities are undertaken in bare feet.
 Work in bare feet is strongly recommended because this: – Maximises the exercise value and promotes the development of strong, healthy feet. – Enables tactile sensation with the soles of the feet on working surfaces and thereby increases your child’s safety. – Promotes work of quality through extension of the ankles and toes.
 Verrucae, athletes foot and other infections should be treated in accordance with medical advice, but should not normally prevent active participation in sports.
 A thin-soled plimsoll may be worn for gym or dance activities if this is the case as trainers are not appropriate; a rubber sock should be worn for swimming.